txlfr/1336-base/README.md

-Read my code of i can nigga
+Read my code if u can nigga